Option Greeks for Futures Traders: Delta, Gamma, Theta, Vega, and the Risk Architecture of Premium Selling

 Common Greek Mistakes and How to Avoid Them #

 Mistake 1: Treating theta as guaranteed income.
-Fix: Frame theta as expected statistical gain per day.
-Know the variance around that expectation from your gamma and vega exposure.
+Frame theta as expected statistical gain per day — know the variance from gamma and vega exposure.

 Mistake 2: Ignoring vega near macro events.
-Fix: Check the economic calendar before initiating any short premium position.
-Don't sell into pre-event IV without explicitly sizing for the possibility of further expansion.
+Check the economic calendar before initiating short premium.
+Don't sell into pre-event IV without sizing for further expansion.

 Mistake 3: Holding short gamma into expiration.
-Fix: Define your close-out rule before entering the position.
-Common rules: close at 50% profit, or close at 14 DTE, whichever comes first.
+Define close-out rules before entry: close at 50% profit or 14 DTE, whichever comes first.

 Mistake 4: Delta hedging without gamma awareness.
-Fix: Delta hedging reduces first-order risk but doesn't cap your loss.
-Know your gamma so you understand how much additional delta shift is possible before your hedge fails.
+Delta hedging doesn't cap your loss.
+Know your gamma to understand how much delta can shift before your hedge fails.

-Mistake 5: Trading too large relative to account.
-Fix: Size positions so that your maximum credible loss (multiple of the premium collected, based on potential gamma and vega blow-up) is less than 2-3% of account equity.
+Mistake 5: Trading too large.
+Size so maximum credible loss (based on potential gamma/vega blow-up) stays below 2-3% of account equity.

 Knowledge Map